 - How can we best identify target audiences to disseminate EV information and receive feedback regarding potential EV programs?

-The map overlays the locations of EV charging stations with EV registrations by county.
-It also details the proximity of charging infrastructure to roads and highways.
+As an example, we have created maps that overlay the locations of EV charging stations with EV registrations, and detail the proximity of charging infrastructure to roads and highways.
 This information can help utilities:

 - Identify counties that are underserved by charging infrastructure based on their EV registration numbers